Carer’s Scholarship

 As we are a social enterprise, the funds for this scholarship are raised through Franklin Women memberships.
 In 2020, these funds were supplemented by our Life Time Members, who kindly responded to our call for help and allowed us to support all 16 worthy applicants.
 Since 2021, these funds have been boosted through generous support from the Sydney Local Health District, one of our long-term Partner Organisations.
 We couldn’t be more grateful for the Franklin Women community, who are committed to investing in each other and our sector!

-🌟 From 2024 onwards, we will be allocating 10% of all Franklin Women membership fees towards this scholarship fund so that it can continue to grow as we do! 🌟
+🌟 We allocate 10% of Franklin Women student & professional membership fees – and 20% of leader membership fees – towards this scholarship fund so that it can continue to grow as we do! 🌟

 Scholarship rounds